Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Marrow Valley/Hupperdook.md

 The traditional nighttime drink is called fuse, a mixture of strong liquor and an energy-boosting herbal concoction that is considered by the hardest workers as a necessity to properly embrace an evening of revelry, though some visitors complain of the rather unpleasant aftermath of imbibing the powerful substance.
 A jet-black coffee with the consistency (and some say, the taste) of lantern oil is customary the following morning.

 The Crown understands the benefit of keeping Hupperdook and its citizens happy through relative autonomy, as no other city can develop and produce weapons like the ones found here.
 A sizable portion of Hupperdook's industry is allocated to the production and development of defense weaponry, siege engines, and firearms.
-Finished implements of war are shipped across the valley to Bladegarden or Rockguard Garrison, with a few left stockpiled within the city.
+Finished implements of war are shipped across the valley to [[Bladegarden]] or [[Rockguard Garrison]], with a few left stockpiled within the city.

-As per the accord enabling it to become part of the Dwendalian Empire, Hupperdook is one of the only imperial cities allowed to choose its own leadership.
+As per the accord enabling it to become part of the [[Dwendalian Empire]], Hupperdook is one of the only imperial cities allowed to choose its own leadership.
 Starosta Emma Zezbok is a bombastic gnome who negotiated the absorption of the city into the empire and has held her seat for two centuries.
 Emma has sharp mind for problem solving and a love of debauchery — and cares little for politics outside the city walls or for the short-lived "Kings of Men," so long as they leave her and her people alone.

 Due to the independent nature of the city, the Crownsguard presence is relatively small, and the volunteers of the Citizens' Watch pick up the slack.
 This has led to some tension between the two law enforcement factions, but many of the Crownsguard forgive any slights when the evening drinks begin to flow.